Meitu now holds $100 million in BTC and Ether after latest Bitcoin purchase By Cointelegraph - Up News Info

 Meitu now holds $100 million in BTC and Ether after latest Bitcoin purchase

-Hong-Kong tech company Meitu has taken the total value of its cryptocurrency holdings to approximately $100 million, after the firm disclosed the purchase of an additional $10 million worth of (BTC) on April 8.
+Hong Kong tech company Meitu has taken the total value of its cryptocurrency holdings to approximately $100 million after the firm disclosed the purchase of an additional $10 million worth of (BTC) on Thursday.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.